How to use Flask-SocketIO to create real-time applications (WebSockets) with Python

 socket.emit('chat', { message: message.value.trim(), room:"room{{current_user.id}}"})

-Join and leave rooms
+Joining and leaving rooms

 To join a room: